-There is usually an abundance of food options to enjoy, which can make it easier to find plant-based choices.
-Whether staying at a beach all-inclusive or even taking a cruise, check out these tips for having more fruits, vegetables, legumes, and whole grains.
+There is usually an abundance of food to enjoy, which can make it easier to find plant-based choices.
+Whether staying at a beach all-inclusive or taking a cruise, check out these tips for having more fruits, vegetables, legumes, and whole grains.

 Research Before You Go